-On July 13, 2006, the Financial Accounting Standards Board issued FASB Interpretation ("FIN") No. 48, Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement 109, which fundamentally changes the way that the Company will be required to treat its uncertain tax positions for financial accounting purposes.
-The Company will adopt FIN No. 48 on August 26, 2007 and is currently in the process of evaluating the impact on its consolidated financial statements.
-Refer to "Recent Accounting Pronouncements", in this Note 1, for further discussion regarding the FIN No. 48 and the Company's future adoption.
+On August 26, 2007, the Company adopted FASB Interpretation ("FIN") No. 48, Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement No. 109, which fundamentally changed the way the Company is required to treat its uncertain tax positions for financial accounting purposes.

+Refer to "Recent Accounting Pronouncements", in this Note 1 to the Consolidated Financial Statements and Note 3, "Income Taxes", for further discussion regarding the Company's adoption of FIN No. 48.